iBuyer Companies: The Rise of OpenDoor, Zillow, Redfin, DirectOffers: What Does It Mean for the Real Estate Market?

 How Do and Will iBuyers influence the Real Estate Market?

 Although iBuyers can change how properties are sold, real estate markets are still driven on demographics, the economy, government policy and interest rates.
-Whether or not realtors/brokers become a thing of the past is uncertain, however, one thing’s for sure, the antiquated model of year long exclusiveness and high commissions will soon be a thing of the past.
+Whether or not realtors/brokers will be part of the real estate market future is uncertain, however, one thing’s for sure, the antiquated model of year long exclusiveness and high commissions will soon be a thing of the past.

 Featured Image Credit: